Drops of God: Reception and impact

 Youth demand for wine in Taiwan is largely driven by Drops of God.
 After an issue with a mention of lesser known producer Château Mont-Pérat came out, a Taiwanese importer sold 50 cases of Mont-Pérat in two days.
 Sales of Umberto Cosmo's Colli di Conegliano Rosso also leaped 30% after being mentioned in the Manga series.
 All Nippon Airways reported it had to recraft the in-flight wine lists to accommodate the increased interest.

 After being featured in the finale of the Japanese television adaptation series of Kami no Shizuku in March 2010, the little-known Bordeaux wine 2003 Château le Puy became significantly popular in Japan.
 In September 2010, the proprietor of Château le Puy, Jean-Pierre Amoreau, made public his intention to cease international sales of their 2003 vintage in order to deter wealthy speculators, so that the wine remains within reach of everyone.
+In 2018, Berkeley's Broc Cellars reported that the Zinfandel called the "Vine Starr" helped increased sales and interest with their Japan base.

 A 2007 Reuters feature asserted that "wine industry experts believe part of the manga's appeal is that it teaches readers enough about wine to understand the drink and impress their friends, but does so in an entertaining way".
 In the July 2009 Decanter publication of "The Power List" ranking of the wine industry's individuals of influence, Shin and Yuko Kibayashi placed at number 50, citing that the work was "arguably the most influential wine publication for the past 20 years".
 In 2012, the Kibayashi siblings were nominated Wine Intelligence Business Award for their contribution in the wine industry.
-In 2016, the Kibayashis was awarded with the Asian Wine Personality award by The Drinks Business and Vinexpo for their influence on the wide trade, acknowledging wide readership across Asia, including Japan, Korea, Hong Kong, Mainland China, Taiwan and Indonesia.
+In 2016, the Kibayashis was awarded with the Asian Wine Personality award by The Drinks Business and Vinexpo for their influence on the wide trade, acknowledging wide readership across Asia, including Japan, Korea, Hong Kong, mainland China, Taiwan and Indonesia.

 The 2023 live-action TV series has also received positive reviews from critics.
 On review aggregator Rotten Tomatoes, the 2023 series has an approval rating of 100% with an average rating of 8.2/10, based on 24 critic reviews.

 By 2023, the franchise has sold over 5 million copies worldwide.

 An Indie game titled "Drops of God: Creating your Ambrosia" is based on the series.